 Our teachers are in the classroom engaging with your children, they are not in front of a computer checking email.
-If you wish to communicate with a member of the school staff, please send an email to administration or a note.
-If you choose to write the teacher a note a member of our administrative team will deliver your request by 10am.
-PLEASE DO NOT SEND NOTES IN LUNCHBOXES, ETC. Any communication requiring a follow up will receive a response within a 24 hour period if the staff member is in attendance the day the note is received.
-Please refrain from contacting your child's teacher at home to discuss school business.
+If you wish to communicate with a member of the school staff, please send an email to administration, send a message through Brightwheel, or call the school.
+PLEASE DO NOT SEND NOTES IN LUNCHBOXES, ETC. Please refrain from contacting your child's teacher at home to discuss school business.
 Requests for conferences should be made through administration.
 When making a request for a meeting with a faculty member, please include the reason for the meeting, a requested time and a contact number.
 We will do our best to schedule a time that works for everyone.
 Again, we want to hear from you.